slazav/mapsoft2/core/Readme.md

 Here "key" is a string key which is used to access data.
 If no value is set for this key, the `def` object is returned.

-- Opt object can be converted to a string and back (and thus used inside Opt).
+- Opt object can be converted to a string and back (and thus used inside Opt class).
   String representation is a JSON object with string fields.

 \ref Opt "Class reference..."